sblauth/cashocs/docs/source/user/demos/shape_optimization/doc_config.rst

 For shape optimization problems, the config file is a lot larger compared to the :ref:`config files for optimal control <config_optimal_control>`.
-However, several important parameters are shared between both types of optimization problems.
+However, several important parameters are shared between both _typing of optimization problems.

 A general config file for shape optimization has the following sections